 – First and Last name has to be entered in a single field

 – Name should automatically start with a capital letter.
 Cyrillic letters should be automatically replaced with their Latin equivalents

 Above is an example of a perfect design for a payment form.
-As a rule, payment UI peculiarities is a result of the necessity to strictly follow the established rules and standards of financial market.
+As a rule, payment UI peculiarities is a result of the necessity to strictly follow the established rules and standards of the financial market.
 That is why other incarnations of payment-related services should follow the same pattern.

 6 useful project planning principles for financial services

 - It is important to provide more hints.
 UX can be compared to logistics.
-In order not to get lost one has to have quick access to hints which help to get to destination point.
+In order not to get lost one has to have quick access to hints which help to get to the destination point.
 Those hints can be presented in the form of pointers, tool-tips, guiding tours.
 Many hints cannot be considered a bad thing in this case.
 On the contrary, a missing hint can lead to dreadful consequences.

 - Do not try to recreate an already existing tool or feature.
 Why one would try to create a payment form from scratch if it possible to copy and graphically present the interface of the payment card itself?

 - Do not forget to monitor competitors.
 Keeping the track of your competitors offers is an essential part of your own interface.
 This applies not only to payment services.
 Peers face the same challenges which is why their resource’s redesign deserves close attention.
-Keep in mind that fact that your rivals will be the first ones to check and carefully study your product updates.
+Keep in mind the fact that your rivals will be the first ones to check and carefully study your product updates.